 Fast forward to the present, and I have shed most of those superficial layers.
 My notion of this life has changed substantially.
 I still lift weights and am active in martial arts because I have a passion for those things, but I no longer use them to define who I am.
 I no longer need those things to validate me.
 My old self no longer represents who I am.

 My transition experience started a couple of years ago when my wife and I decided to become vegan.
 This is when I began “waking up” and exploring a new level of consciousness.
 Sparked by an exceptionally sharp and powerful documentary about the exploitation of animals, our journey to this new way of thinking started on a downward slope.
 In true form of downward movement, we picked up speed as we progressed forward, one thing leading to the next.

 Day by day, we were becoming more conscious of the world around us.
 It was as though a light was suddenly turned on.
 For the first time, we could see.
 The most alarming implication was recognizing that we never even knew we had been living in the dark.
 Like most of the world around us, we were bewitched by all of the illusions that the physical world has to offer.

 Most of the illusions broken, we decided to start making changes to rid our lives of the things that no longer served us or our egos.

 Today, as you may have read by now, we live in a school bus we converted, named Oliver.
 We sold our house and the majority of our possessions.
-We home school our kids, and moved a lot of our business to an online venue.
+We home school our kids and now work online.
 Doing all of this was key to our goal, which is to travel and explore as much of the world as possible.
 I want to live everywhere and nowhere.
-I would rather die poor, homeless and hungry having seen the world, than surrounded by treasures possessed and hoarded over a lifetime.
+I would rather die poor, homeless, and hungry having seen the world than surrounded by treasures possessed and hoarded over a lifetime.